-Another dimension is the product life cycle.
-A close look shows that reverse logistics, that is, a supply chain dedicated to the reverse flow of the product, such as through returns, disassembly, and recycling, can lead to a further life cycle — through redesign and remanufacturing to reuse — as another product, if need be.
+In addition to forward-looking design, maintenance and repair, this includes reverse logistics, i.e. a supply chain for the reverse flow of the product, such as through returns, disassembly, and recycling.
+According to Fig. 1.1.8.1, this can lead to a further life cycle — via redesign and remanufacturing to reuse — as another product, if need be.

 Integral logistics management is the management of the comprehensive supply chain, that is, along the entire product life cycle, within and across companies.